vshn/uhosting/README.md

 * !x **stack_type** (string): Type of the hosting stack.
 Possible values: `static`, `uwsgi`, `unicorn` and `phpfpm`.
 If the app parameter is set, this one has no use.
   If the stack type is `uwsgi`, the parameter `uwsgi_plugin` needs to be configured too Unicorn should be installed via gem / Gemfile of your app.
 Set ruby version with rvm for the app user
+* **maindomain** (fqdn): set this to the FQDN of your certificate name if you have multiple server_names but cert is for one name only.
 * **app** (string): Name of an app profile to use.
 If this parameter is set, some of the other parameters have no affect.
 * **app_settings** (hash of strings): Application specific parameters used in the app profile.
 See header of the corresponding manifest for a parameter description.
 * **basic_auth** (bool): if true the whole vhost will be basic auth protected